 Moving subrogation to FNOL

 Subrogation claims can have long cycle times—extremely long.
-On average, it takes 466 days from when subrogation potential is identified until the file is closed, according to the National Association of Subrogation Professionals (NASP).
+On average, it takes 143 days from subrogation assignment until the file is closed, according to the National Association of Subrogation Professionals (NASP).
 In many cases, subrogation doesn’t begin until after the claim is settled.

 But what if subrogation began closer to FNOL?
 By equipping claims handlers with essential third-party claimant and carrier information at or near the point of claim, insurers could significantly reduce cycle times.
 Shorter cycle times mean lower loss adjustment expenses and a better customer experience.